zengjixiang/jina/docs/concepts/orchestration/deployment.md

 (logging-configuration)=
 ## Logging

 The default {class}`jina.logging.logger.JinaLogger` uses rich console logging that writes to the system console.
-The `log_config` argument can be used to pass in a string of the pre-configured logging configuration names in Jina or the absolute YAML file path of the custom logging configuration.
+The `log_config` argument can be used to pass in a string of the pre-configured logging configuration names in Jina-serve or the absolute YAML file path of the custom logging configuration.
 For most cases, the default logging configuration sufficiently covers local, Docker and Kubernetes environments.

 Custom logging handlers can be configured by following the Python official [Logging Cookbook](https://docs.python.org/3/howto/logging-cookbook.html#logging-cookbook) examples.
 An example custom logging configuration file defined in a YAML file `logging.json.yml` is: